leaph-lab/Soil_Listeria_ARG_manuscript/README.md

 # Soil_Listeria_ARG_manuscript
 Code used to replicate data analyses in the manuscruipt Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_.

-## Input data
+## Input files
-Input data used for the analyses is published as: Ying-Xian Goh & Jingqiu Liao.
+Files used for the analyses is published as: Ying-Xian Goh & Jingqiu Liao.
 (2024).
-Processed data for Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_.
+Data and code for 'Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_'.
 [Dataset].
-Zenodo. https://XXX
+Zenodo. https://doi.org/10.5281/zenodo.14027083.

 ## Required Python packages
 - numpy